dgelessus/NAGUS/docs/protocol.rst

 * SrvToState = 17
 * SrvToLog = 18
 * SrvToScore = 19
-* CliToCsr = 20 (only used in CsrSrv communication code, which is unused)
-* SimpleNet = 21 (only used in SimpleNet protocol code, which is unused)
 * AdminInterface = 97 (ASCII code for the letter ``a``)

 .. _connection_encryption: